 If you’ve ever traveled internationally, you’ve likely experienced jet lag, a temporary sleep disorder in which the body’s internal clock falls out of sync with its surroundings.
 It’s a disorienting sensation that can take several days to shake, especially if you don’t know how to treat it.

-But that’s what I’m here for!
-In this guide, I’m going to give you the full skinny on jet lag, from what it is, what its symptoms are, how to cure it, and much, much more.
+In this guide, you’ll get the full skinny on jet lag–from what it is, what its symptoms are, how to cure it, and much, much more.
 So, buckle up and get ready to take off into the dizzying world of jet lag.

 What is Jet Lag?

-As I mentioned up top, jet lag is a temporary sleep disorder that often occurs after traveling over several time zones in quick succession.
-(1) The disorder can cause feelings of tiredness, nausea, confusion, and grogginess.
+Jet lag is a temporary sleep disorder that often occurs after traveling over several time zones in quick succession, according to the Mayo Clinic.
+The disorder can cause feelings of tiredness, nausea, confusion, and grogginess.
 Though the symptoms can be severe, they generally wear off after a few days, or at least until one’s internal clock gets realigned with its new surroundings.
+If you want to better understand jet lag, let’s start by taking a look at your circadian rhythm.

 The Internal Clock